Home » Snow Crab Leg Soup is the Ultimate Winter Comfort Food!

 Directions

-• Place the frozen snow crab legs directly on top.
-Cover and simmer for another 8 to 10 minutes, or until the crab is fully heated through and the broth is flavorful.
+• Finish with crab: Place frozen snow crab clusters on top.
+Cover and simmer for 8–10 minutes, until crab is heated through and broth is rich.

-• Taste and adjust seasoning if needed.
-Serve hot with rice, plantains, or crusty bread.
+• Taste and serve: Adjust seasoning if needed.
+Serve hot.

 Did you make this recipe?